-Grey Infrastructure continues to have its place in a community to ensure the good quality of drinking water and to manage the treatment of high volumes of water.
+Grey infrastructure continues to have its place in a community to ensure the good quality of drinking water and to manage the treatment of high volumes of water.
 However, we are beginning to see a shift to more-nature based solutions because of the multiple benefits they offer to a community.
-In fact, “the ability of these practices to deliver multiple ecological, economic and social benefits or services has made green infrastructure an increasingly popular strategy in recent years.” (http://www.cnt.org/sites/default/files/publications/CNT_Value-of-Green-Infrastructure.pdf)
+According to the Centre for Neighborhood Technology (CNT), “The ability of these practices to deliver multiple ecological, economic and social benefits or services has made green infrastructure an increasingly popular strategy in recent years.”

 What is Green Infrastructure?